Naples Outdoor Attractions: 7 Spots Nature Lovers Can’t Miss

 In addition to beaches, guests find a picnic area, restrooms and outdoor showers.
 For a day of fun, rent chairs and soak up the sun.
 To access the beach, either walk the boardwalk or ride the tram, and look out for birds, butterflies and mangroves.

 Experience beach fun and natural environments at Delnor-Wiggins Pass State Park.
 The park’s stretch of beach provides opportunities for water recreation, including paddle-boarding, kayaking, shore fishing and shelling.

-In addition, visitors can access a boat launch, take guided tours and visit an onsite concessionaire.
+Visitors can also access a boat launch, take guided tours and visit a concessionaire.
 Other things to do at Delnor-Wiggins Pass State Park include hiking and wildlife viewing.

 Naples Botanical Garden

 Naples Botanical Garden measures 170 acres and features plants from around the world.
 This award-winning garden welcomes over 200,000 guests per year and showcases 10 different areas.
 Explore the Asian Garden, Brazilian Garden and Florida Garden, or take kids to Smith’s Children Garden.
 The latter allows little ones to create sidewalk chalk masterpieces, climb a tree house and learn interesting facts.
 Families also enjoy monthly themed activities and special exhibits.

 Begin the journey at Chabraja Visitor Center, which has three gardens and uses sustainable building practices.
 Guests can buy one-day admission or become a member.